If your partner or loved one has “ASD”, are you familiar with “context blindness?”

 How can you tell if you’re co-dependent on your “Aspie”?
 I wrote a blog post to guide you to your own answer.
 Ask yourself a few questions and answer truthfully.
 You can find the blog post here.

-Context Blindness is one of the many themes we discuss through video conferences and free teleconferences (soon podcasts too) in our private group, ”ASPERGER SYNDROME & RELATIONSHIPS: Life with an Adult on the Autism Spectrum”.
+Context Blindness is one of the many themes we discuss through video conferences and free teleconferences (soon podcasts too) in our private group, “Asperger Syndrome: Partners & Family of Adults with ASD.”
 This group has been created from a need of our community to gather in a safe and private place to discuss our daily difficulties and problems.
 If you are a partner or have a loved one suffering from “Asperger Syndrome”, I invite you to join our community.
-Visit our website to see how our home looks.
+Visit our group to see how our home looks.